Home » Psyllium Husk – What is it all about? 4 Amazing Psyllium Husk Health Benefits

 Are there any possible interactions I ought to be on the lookout for?

 Psyllium could affect the way your body absorbs certain drugs.
-In the end, it is crucial to take psyllium for about two hours prior to or after taking any other medication.
+In the end, it is crucial to take psyllium for about two hours before or after taking any other medication.

 What are the possible side effects of psyllium?